pratheekhegde/gatsby-personal-site/content/posts/2017-19-08---Humane-Typography-in-the-Digital-Age.md

 Anyways this will be all.
 End of my rant.
 This essay's gonna be a nudge for me to continue writing after slacking off for a year.
 I didn't care much about the structure or formatting in this.
 Raw dump from my mind.
 Will improve as I write more.

-I'm 27 today and I feel happy.
+I'm starting 27 today and I feel happy.
 I didn't go low this time like the last few times.

 Cheers 🥂